Kayode-Olanrewaju/homelab_project/04_K3s installation/03_k3s_installation_dns_troubleshooting.md

 # K3s Installation & DNS Troubleshooting

 ## 1. K3s Installation
-We installed K3s with the default Flannel CNI, disabling unnecessary components only when needed for our GitOps setup.
+I installed K3s with the default Flannel CNI, disabling unnecessary components only when needed for our GitOps setup.
 The command used:
 ```bash
 curl -sfL https://get.k3s.io | sh -
 ```
-Later adjustments may be made to disable the Helm controller if desired.
+I made an adjustment to disbale the helm controller as i intend to install argo or flux for GitOps.

 ---